ericholscher/ericholscher.com/site/blog/2008/apr/22/my-second-poem-ever.rst

 loosely based on one of my favorite quotes.."The more you know, the more you know you don't know"..

 Untitled.

-When the Light out is stronger than the light within don't be afraid to let it begin The torch of knowledge torch of soul, The torch neverending.
+| When the Light out is stronger than the light within.
+| Don't be afraid to let it begin.
+| The torch of knowledge, torch of soul.
+| The torch neverending.
 Light; a toll.